YKZDY/Uni-Qt/README.md

 There are also two utilities in Uni-Qt 'bin' folder. 'pyqt4toqt' is a secondary developed [pyqt4topyqt5](https://github.com/rferrazz/pyqt4topyqt5) tool.
 It uses 'Qt' or user's input as the name of Qt library in generating codes rather than the rigid 'PyQt5'.

-And the 'pyuic' is a wrapper of pyuic4 and pyuic5, it will automatically choose the same binding with Uni-Qt then translate the generating codes to fit Uni-Qt syntax.
+And the 'pyuic' is a wrapper of pyuic4 and pyuic5, it can automatically choose the same binding with Uni-Qt then translate the generating codes to fit Uni-Qt syntax.

 ### Documentations